top of page

 IS IT SAFE?

-Madarshahian and Hassanabadi (2012), compared rates of success in reaching full-term delivery and newborn birth weights between two groups of pregnant women with more than one child: those who breastfed during pregnancy and those who did not.
+Researchers Madarshahian and Hassanabadi (2012), compared rates of success in reaching full-term delivery and newborn birth weights between two groups of pregnant women with more than one child: those who breastfed during pregnancy and those who did not.
 Results of this study found no significant difference in babies born at full-term or non-full-term between the two groups; birth weight was also unaffected.
-The researchers concluding that breastfeeding during normal pregnancy is safe, and “does not increase chance of untoward maternal and newborn outcomes.
+The researchers concluded that breastfeeding during normal pregnancy is safe, and “does not increase chances of untoward maternal and newborn outcomes.
 Overlap breastfeeding is a personal decision for mothers”.
 This research purposely excluded high-risk pregnancies.
-If you are expecting multiples, or considered to be at risk for miscarriage/early deliver, discuss your options with the health professionals supporting you.
+If you are expecting multiples, or considered to be at risk for miscarriage/early delivery, discuss your options with the health professionals supporting you.

 CHANGES DURING PREGNANCY